 Appendix Ii. checklist and written plan

 This checklist is intended to define appropriate activities to modify and resume.
 It is not exhaustive, and adjustments will be necessary for each research or campus/location need (there may be some sections that do not apply to some research activities).
 The guidelines for return to on-site research activities contains information that may help with completing this checklist.
 As laboratories and shared research spaces gradually resume some research activities, this checklist and guidance will need to allow flexibility to take steps to reactivate all equipment/activities.
 Additionally, individuals may withdraw consent to be on-site e.g., in response to changing circumstances.
+The checklist needs completed once (initial return to on-site research) but should be reviewed for accuracy when ramping up between Stages 2 and 3.